Near-monochromatic tuneable cryogenic niobium electron field emitter

 One important figure of merit for electron sources is the reduced brightness $B_r= J/\Delta\Omega V_{tip}$, where $J=I/\pi r_0^2$ is the current density, and $\Delta\Omega=\pi\Delta\theta^2/4$ is the solid angle of emission.
 This is an invariant quantity along the beam path and a more apt way to compare different emission sources than current alone.
-In the NP model, the angle of emission goes as $\Delta\theta\propto \sqrt{V_{tip}}$.
-Since we are unable to measure the angular distribution of the NPE at high currents with the microchannel plate of the DLD, we can use the relation $\Delta\theta_2=\Delta\theta_1\sqrt{V_{tip,2}/V_{tip,1}}$ to determine the high current, \SI{4.1}{nA}, angular distribution $\Delta\theta_2$ at $V_{tip,2}=-$\SI{480}{V} from the measurement in Fig. \ref{fig:figure1} e) of $\Delta\theta_1=$ \SI{3.2}{\degree} at $V_{tip,1}=-$\SI{364}{V}.
-Then, using the determined NPE radius $r_0=$ \SI{1.3}{nm} we find a reduced brightness of our source to be $B_r=$ \SI{5.0e8}{A \per (\square m \steradian V)} at an energy FWHM of \SI{69}{meV}.
+In the NP model, the angle of emission goes as $\Delta\theta\propto \sqrt{V_{tip}}$ \cite{saenz_field_1990}.
+Since we are unable to measure the angular distribution of the NPE at high currents with the microchannel plate of the DLD, we can use the relation $\Delta\theta_2=\Delta\theta_1\sqrt{V_{tip,2}/V_{tip,1}}$ to determine the high current, \SI{4.1}{nA}, angular distribution $\Delta\theta_2=$ 3.7$\pm$\SI{0.29}{\degree} at $V_{tip,2}=-$480$\pm$\SI{3}{V} from the measurement in Fig. \ref{fig:figure1} e).
+Then, using the determined NPE radius $r_0=$ 1.5$\pm$\SI{0.3}{nm}, we find a reduced brightness of our source to be $B_r=$ (3.8$\pm$2.1)$\times10^8$ \SI{}{A \per (\square m \steradian V)} at an energy FWHM of \SI{69}{meV}.
 This extremely high brightness combined with the low energy width outperforms commercial cold field emission sources \cite{borrnert_electron_2018,shao2018high} and other NPE tips \cite{nagaoka_field_2001}.
 For comparison, the commercial source with a monochromator in \cite{mook2000construction} has a comparable energy distribution of \SI{61}{meV} but only a reduced brightness of \SI{6.3e6}{A \per (\square m \steradian V)}.
+Our calculations reveal that applying a monochromator to a beam with \SI{4}{nA} current at \SI{69}{meV}, such as in Fig.~\ref{fig:figure2}~f), will lead to \SI{400}{pA} with \SI{8}{meV} or \SI{100}{pA} with \SI{2.5}{meV}.
+This is more than an order of magnitude improvement to recent vibrational spectroscopy measurements \cite{krivanek2014vibrational}.
 We are working on improving the long-term stability and repeatability of the emission to make this field emitter a commercially viable electron source.